allenai/contrastive-explanations/README.md

 ### This is the repository for the paper "Contrastive Explanations for Model Interpretability", about explaining neural model decisions *against alternative decisions*.

-#### Authors: Alon Jacovi, Swabha Swayamdipta, Shauli Ravfogel, Yanai Elazar, Yoav Goldberg, Yejin Choi
+#### Authors: Alon Jacovi, Swabha Swayamdipta, Shauli Ravfogel, Yanai Elazar, Yejin Choi, Yoav Goldberg

 ### Getting Started